 Grown for the masses of tiny pink flowers produced in spring.
 Likes alkaline soil.
 Short lived.

-A vigorous creeping alpine with grey-blue leaves.
-Small round flowerheads are followed by dark red burrs.
+A vigorous creeping alpine with grey-green leaves.
+Small round flowerheads are followed by red burrs.